gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

-Semiconductor nanowires (InAs, InSb) with strong spin-orbit coupling, proximitized by an s-wave superconductor, in a magnetic field — this engineered system is predicted to be a topological superconductor.
+Semiconductor nanowires (InAs, InSb) with strong spin-orbit coupling, proximitized by an s-wave superconductor, in a magnetic field: this engineered system is predicted to be a topological superconductor.

-Signatures of Majorana zero modes — zero-bias conductance peaks — have been observed by multiple groups
+Signatures of Majorana zero modes, zero-bias conductance peaks, have been observed by multiple groups
 (Mourik et al., Science 2012;
 many subsequent experiments).

-The interpretation remains debated — zero-bias peaks can arise from non-topological mechanisms.
+The interpretation remains debated: zero-bias peaks can arise from non-topological mechanisms.